leuty/icon-model/config/generic/README.md

 > **_NOTE:_** You can try replacing `mpich` with `openmpi` in the commands above if the version of MPICH that is currently available via MacPorts fails the tests described in the [Software libraries](#software-libraries) section.
-<a name="macos-openmpi-note"/>Note, however, that OpenMPI is known to have
+<a name="macos-openmpi-note"/>Please note that OpenMPI is known to encounter
-problems with running on macOS.
+issues when running on macOS.
 Although the
 [list of known issues](https://www.open-mpi.org/faq/?category=osx) is very dated, some of them are still relevant.
 In particular, [this one](https://www.open-mpi.org/faq/?category=osx#startup-errors-with-open-mpi-2.0.x)